mindersec/minder/docs/docs/integrations/overview.md

 For more information, see the [OSS Integrations](community_integrations.md) documentation.

-## Trusty
+## Stacklok Insight

-Trusty is a tool that helps you make better decisions about your dependencies.
+Stacklok Insight is a tool that helps you make better decisions about your dependencies.
 It provides a set of heuristics to help you decide if a dependency is trustworthy or not.
-It's also developed by your friends at Stacklok!

-Trusty is integrated into Minder via a dedicated rule type.
+Stacklok Insight is integrated into Minder via a dedicated rule type.

-For more information, see the [Trusty](trusty.md) documentation.
+For more information, see the [Stacklok Insight](stacklok-insight.md) documentation.